4aron85/mapAnimation.github.io/README.md

 # mapAnimation.github.io
 ## Real Time Bus Tracking

 Here we created a marker that represents a bus and its route from MIT campus to Harvard Campus.
-We used latitude/longitude coordinates to choose the best route, and by stopping by all the other bust stops on the trip.
+We used latitude/longitude coordinates to choose the best route, and by stopping by all the other bus stops on the trip.

 MIT License